Burgeson's Heating & Air Conditioning Blog

 What is Reverse Osmosis Water Filtration?

-Reverse osmosis (RO) is a highly effective water purification process that utilizes a semi-permeable membrane to eliminate ions, molecules, and larger particles from drinking water.
-It's renowned for being one of the most thorough methods available, capable of removing up to 99% of contaminants, ensuring that the water you consume is as pure as possible.
+Reverse osmosis (RO) is a highly effective water filtration process that utilizes a semi-permeable membrane to eliminate ions, molecules, and larger particles from drinking water.
+It is renowned for being one of the most thorough methods available, capable of removing up to 99% of contaminants, ensuring that the water you consume is as pure as possible.

 How Reverse Osmosis Works